On this page

 - are not independent and suppliers can pay to promote their services on the site

-- do not include all available services and so you are not comparing all available options.
+- do not include all available services and so they're not comparing all available options.

 There are 2 government-funded comparison websites for international money transfers.
 They compare prices of services available to Pacific Island and several South-East Asian countries: